A5hleyRich/delightful-downloads/readme.txt

 6. Settings screen.

 == Changelog ==

+= 1.2.2 =
++ Fixed a bug that caused the Dashboard Statistics widget to incorrectly display counts based on the WordPress timezone settings.
++ Fixed a bug that caused the Logs table to incorrectly show the time since download.
++ Fixed a bug that caused the Logs table to incorrectly show the author.

 = 1.2.1 =
 + Improved download links by adding rel="nofollow" to encourage Search Engines not to download files.